At the Brink of Extinction

 Torreya taxifolia occurs along limestone bluffs on the Appalachicola River in a region with a warm and humid climate, occasionally influenced in winter by cold waves from the north that dip temperatures below the freezing point.
 It grows mostly in the shade of wooded ravines and steep, N-facing slopes under canopy of Fagus grandifolia, Liriodendron tulipifera, Acer barbatum, Liquidambar styraciflua, Quercus alba, and occasionally pines (Pinus taeda, P. glabra).
 Often these woods are hung with vines (e.g. Smilax spp., Bignonia capreolata).
 Another rare conifer, Taxus floridana, occasionally grows with Torreya taxifolia.

 The most significant current threat to T. taxifolia is the continued reproductive failure associated with fungal pathogens.
 Individuals do not reach reproductive size before being top-killed.
 Recent research has identified a previously unknown species of Fusarium that may be the cause (J.A.
 Smith pers. comm.
 September 2010).
 Rubbing by deer is an additional problem as it causes physical damage and may also be a vector for disease transmission.
 Changes in landuse and fire regimes in surrounding areas along with changes in hydrology and soil chemistry linked to the construction of dams may also be implicated in its historical decline.
 Augmentation plantings within the natural range have proved to be susceptible to infection: no naturally resistant clones have been identified to date.
 Population viability analyses indicate that extinction within its native range is inevitable.
+Below: Sample graphic from the IUCN Red List page for Florida Torreya.

 Jason Smith at the University of Florida is lead author of several papers probing the pathology of disease organisms contributing to the demise of Torreya taxifolia in its historically native range.
 Click the image right for a pdf of a detailed analysis of fungal pathogens (published in 2010).